ToniRV/catkin_package_maker/README.md

 }
 ```

-After sourcing your bashrc `source ~/.bashrc`, you can start creating catkin packages in a split of a second:
+After sourcing your bashrc `source ~/.bashrc`, you can start creating catkin packages in a split of a second using:
 ```
 make_catkin_pkg
 ```